mgarbacz/nordrassil/README.md

 To initiate a production build (minifies JavaScript and CSS):

     npm run build-prod

+## Development:

 Brunch can also watch the `app` directory for file changes, and initiate builds on the fly.
+This is the best way to develop, as it will concat all the files, run the JavaScript code in `app` through JSHint, and auto reload the browser tab you are viewing from.

-To initiate a watch:
+To initiate a watch and serve the resulting content using your preffered web server:

     npm run watch

-To initiate a watch and have Brunch serve the resulting content on port 3333:
+To initiate a watch and have Brunch serve the resulting content on `http://localhost:3333`:

     npm run serve

-If you are going to be doing any development on the app, that last command would be what you want to use.

-## Running tests:
+## Run test cases:

     npm test

 This will run the tests in `test` using [Mocha](http://visionmedia.github.io/mocha/).
 It will report code coverage via [Istanbul](http://gotwarlost.github.io/istanbul/) as well.

+## License

+See [LICENSE](LICENSE) file included in this distribution.